sillsdev/TheCombine/docs/api/projects/project.md

 **analysisWritingSystems** : Language code of glossing systems

-**validCharacters** : 𠮷 appears to be a single character but is represented `"\uD842\uDFB7"` if we store characters as a single unicode codepoint this single character would be split in two.
+**validCharacters** : 𠮷 appears to be a single character but is represented with two unicode codepoints: `"\uD842\uDFB7"`.
+Currently, the front-end splits on codepoints, so this character would be broken up.

 **rejectedCharacters** :